Niceplace/config/README.md

-# This repo is for my Development Environment, it contains all files necessary for auto-configuration
+# This project is a playbook that replicates my current laptop configuration

 # Requirements to run the playbook
 * Unbuntu 16.04